camunda/camunda-bpm-platform/README.md

 #### Process Implementation and Execution

-- Camunda engine - The core component responsible for executing BPMN 2.0 processes.
+- Camunda Engine - The core component responsible for executing BPMN 2.0 processes.
 - REST API - The REST API provides remote access to running processes.
-- Spring, CDI integration - Programming model integration that allows developers to write Java Applications that interact with running processes.
+- Spring, CDI Integration - Programming model integration that allows developers to write Java Applications that interact with running processes.

 #### Process Design

-- Camunda modeler - A [standalone desktop application](https://github.com/camunda/camunda-modeler) that allows business users and developers to design & configure processes.
+- Camunda Modeler - A [standalone desktop application](https://github.com/camunda/camunda-modeler) that allows business users and developers to design & configure processes.

 #### Process Operations

-- Camunda engine - JMX and advanced Runtime Container Integration for process engine monitoring.
+- Camunda Engine - JMX and advanced Runtime Container Integration for process engine monitoring.
-- Camunda cockpit - Web application tool for process operations.
+- Camunda Cockpit - Web application tool for process operations.
-- Camunda admin - Web application for managing users, groups, and their access permissions.
+- Camunda Admin - Web application for managing users, groups, and their access permissions.

 #### Human Task Management

-- Camunda tasklist - Web application for managing and completing user tasks in the context of processes.
+- Camunda Tasklist - Web application for managing and completing user tasks in the context of processes.

 #### And there's more...